-Was Rafael Nadal Right to Call out Novak Djokovic on Vaccination Issue?
+Was Rafael Nadal right to call out Novak Djokovic on vaccination issue? – Match Points #4

 In episode 4 of Match Points, Josh Cohen guides Marion Bartoli, Noah Rubin and Ben Rothenberg through a discussion of Novak Djokovic’s anti-vaccine stance and the future of tennis in 2020.